-- shotgun safety, including but not limited to, range firing procedures (minimum of one hour); - (3) shotgun operation and maintenance (minimum of one hour); - (4) shotgun fundamentals (minimum of two hours); and - (5) night firing (minimum of one hour). - (k) An applicant may take the additional shotgun training at a time after the initial training in .0807.
-If the shotgun training is completed later, the shotgun certification shall run concurrent with the armed registration permit.
+- (2) shotgun safety, including but not limited to, range firing procedures (minimum of one hour); - (3) shotgun operation and maintenance (minimum of one hour); - (4) shotgun fundamentals (minimum of two hours); and - (5) night firing (minimum of one hour). - (k) An applicant may take the additional shotgun training at a time after the initial training in .0807.
+If the shotgun training is completed at a later time, the shotgun certification shall run concurrent with the armed registration permit.